 • Poor nutritional diet

-• Adult breeder chickens that do not receive additional nutrients needed for chicks (often occurs when fed food intended for laying hens or when just feeding scratch)
+• Adult chickens used for breeding who do not receive additional nutrients needed for chicks (often occurs when fed food intended for laying hens or when just feeding scratch)